amulyaojha11/Temperature-Prediction-of-Indian-Cities/Data Visualisation/README.md

 - Take mean across the vertical axis using `mean()` function and assign value to axis paramater as 1 for vertical axis.
 Plot the seasonality trend.

 ## Why Pivot table?
-Pivot table allows us to reorganize and summarize selected columns of our choice.
+Pivot table allow's us to reorganize and summarize selected columns of our choice.
 If we direcly plot the data present in csv file, we'll get a simple line graph of temperature over years.
 Plotting the pivot allows us to recognize the monthly trend over years and compare monthly temperature over years in a single graph.
-Also, taking the mean over vertical axis gives us the seasonality trend.
+Also, taking the mean over vertical axis give's us the seasonality trend.